JoBeGaming/JoBeGaming/README.md

 <!--Facts-->
 <h3 align="left">What I like</h3>
 Huge fan of the Python Typing System.
-However there are things to improve and problems, which i am trying to solve.
-I also like building and designing CPUs, Emulators, Assemblers and generally low-level stuff.
+However there are things to improve and problems, which I am trying to solve.
+I also like building and designing CPUs & ISAs, Emulators, Assemblers and generally low-level stuff.

+<h3 align="left">What I dislike</h3>
+Windows when it doesn't work.
+Git when there are merge conflicts or pulling something means deleting all my work.
+VSCode when it breaks.

 <!--Languages-->
 <h3 align="left">Languages</h3>